blaues0cke/dotfiles/README.md

 * Configure Bartender and add the license
 * Configure Spotify
 * Configure SoundCleod
+* Configure Sourcetree
+	* Enable force push
 * Configure Slack
 * Configure Flume
 * Configure WhatsApp
 * Configure Xcode
 * Configure Teamspeak
 * Configure Android Studio
+* Configure iMessage and enable Text Message Forwarding on the iPhone
+* Configure Mosaic and disable the license on the old MacBook
+* Install `valet`  by typting `valet install` followe by `valet trust`
 * Finalize the ToucBbar
 * Finalize the Dock